 814.332.4351 / 800.521.5293

-- Located in Meadville, Pennsylvania, Allegheny College has been the premiere college in the country for students with “Unusual Combinations” of interests and talents for nearly 200 years.
+- Located in Meadville, Pennsylvania, for over 200 years Allegheny College has been the premiere college for students to explore all of their talents, all of their passions, through our unique major and minor requirement.

 - Over and over again, we hear from leaders in business, government, medicine, and education that the future belongs to innovators, inventors, and “big picture” thinkers — those who think both analytically and creatively.
 It is this preparation for the global marketplace — and for life — that ranks Allegheny above the rest and attracts national attention.